Generating a Paracosm for Training-Free Zero-Shot Composed Image Retrieval: Open-Source Code

 \section{Open-Source Code}

-We provide demo code ({\tt demo.ipynb}) in the Supplementary Material for reproducibility.
+We provide demo code ({\tt demo.ipynb}) in our \href{https://github.com/leowangtong/Paracosm}{Github repository} for reproducibility.
 The notebook implements the full Paracosm pipeline, including mental image generation, description generation, synthetic counterpart generation, and retrieval on the CIRCO validation set.
 We also provide {\tt README.md} with detailed guidelines on how to set up the environment and run the demo of Paracosm.